getodk/docs/projecting-collect.rst

 .. image:: /img/project-collect/android-studio.*
   :alt: Image showing Android studio screen

-4. To create a new project follow further steps, if you have an existing project skip to the step 9.
+4. To create a new project follow further steps but if you have an existing project skip to the step 9.

 5. Choose your project location and fill out the :guilabel:`Application name` and click on :guilabel:`Next`.

 .. image:: /img/project-collect/application-name.*
   :alt: Image showing new project window

-6. Select the :guilabel:`Phone and Tablet` option and choose your :menuselection:`Minimum SDK`.Click on :guilabel:`Next`.
+6. Select the :guilabel:`Phone and Tablet` option and choose your :menuselection:`Minimum SDK`.
+Click on :guilabel:`Next`.

 .. image:: /img/project-collect/target-android.*
   :alt: Image showing Target Android Devices window

-7. Select an Activity, **Empty Activity is preferable**.Click on :guilabel:`Next`.
+7. Select an Activity, **Empty Activity is preferable**.
+Click on :guilabel:`Next`.

 .. image:: /img/project-collect/activity.*
   :alt: Image showing window having various activities

-8. In Customize the Activity window don't change the default options and click on :guilabel:`Finish`.
+8. In Customize the Activity window, don't change the default options and click on :guilabel:`Finish`.

 .. image:: /img/project-collect/customize-activity.*
   :alt: Image showing Customize Activity window

-9. After few minutes, you will be able to see the Android Studio main window,click on |AVD| icon, alternatively you can click on :menuselection:`Tools` then select :guilabel:`Android`, from the drop down menu select :guilabel:`AVD Manager`.
+9. After few minutes, you will be able to see the Android Studio main window, click on |AVD| icon, alternatively, you can click on :menuselection:`Tools` then select :guilabel:`Android`, from the drop-down menu select :guilabel:`AVD Manager`.

 .. |AVD| image:: /img/project-collect/avd-manager.*
   :alt: Image showing avd manager icon